rparias/sveltekit-todos/README.md

 ## Run the project

 A mongodb docker container is used for this project.
-You can create a database called 'sveltekit-todo' and a collection called 'sveltekit-todos';
+You can create a database called 'sveltekit-todo' and a collection called 'sveltekit-todos'

+**You should create a folder called datadir on the root project.**

 ```bash
 # create a docker container with mongodb